You may think:

 Screaming neighbors.
 Fighting cats.
 Traffic.
 Overflying airplanes.

-Or maybe there's just a sound that's really irritating for you.
+Or maybe there's just a specific sound that's really irritating for you.
 Maybe you don't like listening to Britney Spears - even at a low volume.
 Or perhaps you hate listening to Mozart or the Beatles.

-In fact, everyone hates certain sounds.
+Everyone hates certain sounds.

 I'll tell all about you my "favorite" noise sources later on in this blog post.